Oussamaosman02/php-tuto-old/README.md

 }
 ```

-Those are properties, that are atributes that belong to a class.
+Those are properties, that are attributes that belong to a class.

 Now, we can instantiate a user object :